As a result of Senate Bill 268 (proposed in 2016 and

 issues and concerns, and to develop a work schedule.

 The Department of Natural Resources, Fishing and Boating Services staff completed a draft biological background for the development of a fishery management plan at the end of June 2018.
-The draft document is currently undergoing in-house review.
-Once the in-house review is completed, the draft document will be reviewed by the Cownose Ray Workgroup.
-The biological background on cownose rays will provide the basis for identifying issues and concerns and begin the discussion on strategies and actions.
+The draft underwent an in-house review and comments/edits were incorporated into a September draft.
+Another in-house review is in progress and once it is completed, a draft document will be reviewed by the Cownose Ray Workgroup.
+The biological background on cownose rays will provide the basis for identifying issues and concerns and begin the discussion on management strategies and actions.

 580 Taylor Ave, Annapolis MD 21401